Missed period, not pregnant

 Dear Missing monthlies,

 There are two types of amenorrhea: primary and secondary.
-Primary amenorrhea is characterized by not having menstruated by age 16 and affects one percent of women.
-More common, secondary amenorrhea, which is characterized by at least three missed periods, affects four percent of women, not including those who are pregnant.
-Secondary amenorrhea, which may be accompanied by other symptoms such as headache, loss of vision, changes in voice, and increased hair growth, may be due to some of the following:
+Primary amenorrhea is characterized by not having menstruated by age 14 to 16, and secondary amenorrhea is characterized by missing at least three consecutive periods, not including those who are pregnant.
+Secondary amenorrhea, which is sometimes accompanied by other symptoms such as headache, changes in vision, increased facial hair, hair loss, changes in breast size, and milky discharge from the nipple, may be due to some of the following:

 - Some medications

 Even though you haven't had sexual intercourse, it’s worth thinking about any other sexual contact you’ve had.
 Depending on the activity, it’s still possible for semen to enter the vagina, so you may want to take a pregnancy test as a precautionary measure.
 Another factor to consider is whether you have a family history of amenorrhea by asking close female family members and relatives whether they've ever experienced something similar.
 In addition, keeping a menstrual chart is often useful for determining the length of your menstrual cycle as well as tracking any changes that may occur.
 This could be done using pen, paper, and a calendar, or for those who prefer to use electronic methods, there are a number of tech-based tools that can also be used.